Terminal

 Sublime Terminal

-Shortcuts and menu entries for opening a terminal at the current file, or the current root project folder in Sublime Text.
+Shortcuts and menu entries for opening a terminal at the current file, or any directory in Sublime Text.

 Installation